Vinegars

 • The Balsamic Vinegar of Modena (PGI)

 The Balsamic Vinegar of Modena is a Protected Geographical Indication.
-This means that the manufacture, the production or the processing take place in a specific geographic area.
-In that case, the balsamic vinegar of Modena must be produced in the region of Modena and Reggio Emilia, in Italy.
+This designation ensures that its manufacturing, production, or transformation occurs within a specific geographical area.
+In the case of Balsamic Vinegar of Modena, it must be produced in the regions of Modena and Reggio Emilia in Italy.
+This designation guarantees the authenticity and quality associated with the traditional production methods of this renowned vinegar.

 Matured vinegar (at least 2 months)

-The difference between a matured vinegar and an aged vinegar is the time they spend in oak barrels.
-Therefore, a matured vinegar spends at least 2 months in a cask to be named as such.
+The distinction between a refined vinegar and an aged vinegar lies in the duration they spend in oak barrels.
+A refined vinegar spends at least two months in barrels to undergo refinement.

 Vinegar aged in oak barrels (at least a year)

-On the other hand, an aged vinegar is a vinegar that has spent at least a year in an oak barrel.
-For instance, Reims vinegar, which is a registered trademark of Charbonneaux-Brabant, is a vinegar from Champagne-Ardenne, aged twelve months in oak barrels.
+A vinegar that is aged in oak barrels for at least one year is classified as aged vinegar.
+For instance, Vinaigre de Reims, a trademark of Charbonneaux-Brabant, is a vinegar from Champagne-Ardenne that is aged for twelve months in oak barrels.

-Just as the mustards, the vinegars can be flavoured in many different ways with: natural aromas that can be sweet (raspberry, fig…) or salty (shallot, nut…), with sweet, concentrated juices (raspberry, grape, lemon…) or salty (shallot…), with spices and herbs (herbes de Provence, tarragon, garlic…) manually added, as well as with fruit and vegetable purees (mango, tomato, pepper) for the specialties “vinegars and pulp”.
+Similar to mustards, vinegars can be flavoured in various ways with: natural sweet flavours (raspberry, fig…) or savoury (shallot, walnut…), concentrated sweet juices (raspberry, grape, lemon…) or savoury (shallot…), aromatic herbs and spices (herbes de Provence, tarragon, garlic…) added by hand, as well as fruit and vegetable purées (mango, tomato, bell pepper…) for specialties like "vinegars with pulp".

 • Red wines